aarighi/errors/README.md

-# errors
+# Tips & tricks
-A collection of errors and solutions
+A collection of programming tricks, errors, problems and solutions